* A Sensible Weight-Control Guide *

 U.S. residents may prefer: Weight Control - U.S. Edition eBook

-- 213 pages Loaded with Diet Strategies, Tips and Guidance - no Gimmicks
+- 213 pages Loaded with Diet Strategies, Tips & Guidance

-- Unique Weight Loss Prediction and Weight Maintenance Tables
+- Unique Weight Loss Prediction & Weight Maintenance Tables

 Excerpt from Chapter 6: WEIGHT LOSS**